abalan06/project2_website/README.md

 ## Overview
-Build Your Own Website is a short tutorial for complete beginners in HTML.
+Build Your Website is a short tutorial for complete beginners in HTML.
 It covers the very basics of HTML.

 Please feel free to use/fork this tutorial for your own use - feedback welcome!